-You're entitled to at least 4 weeks' paid annual leave a year.
+You're entitled to at least 4 weeks' paid annual leave a year if you work regular hours in a full-time or part-time job.
 This doesn't include public holidays or sick leave.

-- build up ("accrue") as you work, to add up to 4 weeks at the end of each year.
+- built up (accrued) as you work so they add up to 4 weeks at the end of each year.

 Working irregular hours or shifts